 So, after considering all the above options, an effective IBM i application modernization is the answer to this common business problem.
 IBM Open Access provides a more effective and pleasing user interface for keystone/old or legacy applications.
 This strategy has made application modernization a strategic, long-term solution.
 You can modernize your keystone application in a step by step, practical manner.
 By doing so, you are laying the groundwork for application growth and improvement later.

-For example, RPG an open access tool by Profound Logic for application modernization preserves the existing RPG code secure and is used by many organizations.
+For example, RPG have an open access tools like Profound UI ,LANSA for application modernization that preserves the existing RPG code source and are used by many organizations.

 The latest version of the tool provides these features: